 Let’s face it.
-Sometimes you just need a little extra cash to get you through the month.
+Sometimes you just need a little extra cash or some extra income to get you through the month.
 Here are 50 legit (aka legal) ways to make an extra $1000 a month (or more).

 These money-making tips are hand-picked to help you make money fast without having to resort to sleazy MLM’s, get-rich-quick-schemes, paying money upfront, etc.

 The good news is, with a little effort, you can easily make an extra $1,000 a month working from home doing what you love!

 Psst… these side hustle ideas are perfect for stay-at-home moms!

 There are many reasons why you’d want to earn extra money:

 - Pay rent

 Disclaimer: if you want to make extra money you will need to do at least a little bit of work…you can’t expect money to just fall into your lap.
 Although…this one time, my son found $100 on the ground after a crazy hail storm.

 All of the money-making tips on this list range in level of difficulty from easy to challenging.